trilbymedia/grav-plugin-flex-objects/README.md

 # File Upload

-To upload files you can use the `file` form field.  []The standard features apply](https://learn.getgrav.org/forms/blueprints/how-to-add-file-upload), and you can simply edit your custom blueprint with a field definition similar to:
+To upload files you can use the `file` form field.
+[The standard features apply](https://learn.getgrav.org/forms/blueprints/how-to-add-file-upload), and you can simply edit your custom blueprint with a field definition similar to:

 ```
     item_image: